schultek/dart_mappable/README.md

     return '_$self';
   }
 }

-// then, somewhere early in your code (e.g. main function) Mapper.use(CustomStringMapper());
 ```

 There are also additional methods you can override, like `stringify`, or `equals`.
 This will enable `Mapper.isEqual` and `Mapper.asString` on this type.

+Using the `@CustomMapper()` annotation, this mapper will automatically be registered and used by the library.
+Or, you can instead register a custom mapper dynamically using `Mapper.use<MyClass>(MyCustomMapper())` and unregister using `Mapper.unuse<MyClass>()`.
+This might come in handy if you want to switch between different custom mappers for the same type.
+Also, be aware that you can also `unuse()` (and replace) any mappers, both custom, generated, and mappers of primitive types.

 ### Generic Custom Types

 When dealing with generic types, we need a more sophisticated syntax for decoding.
-Instead of extending `CustomMapper` you have to extend `BaseMapper` when wanting to decode a generic class.
+Instead of extending `SimpleMapper` you have to extend `BaseMapper` when wanting to decode a generic class.
 Next, instead of overriding the `decode` function, specify a `decoder` getter, which must be a function that can accept up to three additional type arguments.

 You also need to construct a `typeFactory` as shown below.